A Child and Young People Friendly City

 More information: Junior Advisory Group

-Expressions of Interest are now open for 2023.
-Email childfriendly@monash.vic.gov.au to secure a spot for your Grade 4 students.
+Expressions of Interest for Junior Advisory Group are now open for 2025.
+Email childfriendly@monash.vic.gov.au to secure a spot for your Grade 3 and 4 students.

 Volunteering opportunities for children